Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Build out the replay-course and game pages using Mongodb & local storage
-2. Incoporate custom login, sign up, and edit (no email field ask them to reach to support) forms using Auth0 API
+1. Incoporate custom login, sign up, and edit (no email field ask them to reach to support) forms using Auth0 API
-3. Review the game play experience
+2. Review the game play experience
-4. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)
+3. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)
-5. Refine to get high lighthouse scores
+4. Refine to get high lighthouse scores
-6. Integrate Kwes Forms (support, feedback, contact)
+5. Integrate Kwes Forms (support, feedback, contact)
-7. Push to production
+6. Push to production
-8. Test on the golf course
+7. Test on the golf course
-9. Point domain to app
+8. Point domain to app
-10. Integrate with marketing landing page
+9. Integrate with marketing landing page

 ## Build status